xor-gate/debpkg/README.md

 ## Why this package was created

 This package was created due to the lack to debianize from other platforms (windows/mac/*bsd).
-Because the whole debian package management system is glued together with Perl scripts and uses a bunch of Perl modules.
-Which isn't easy to use in a CI/CD pipeline for Go projects.
+ As the whole debian package creation is a bunch of Perl modules and scripts.
+Which isn't easy to integrate in a CI/CD pipeline running on non-debian systems.
+It was created to package and distribute Go applications in an easy way.
+But can be used to package other applications as wel.

 Converting a simple directory structure with files into a debian package is a difficult without knowing the `deb`-file internals.

-This package is heavily inspired by [godeb](https://github.com/niemeyer/godeb) and [CPackDeb](https://cmake.org/cmake/help/v3.5/module/CPackDeb.html).
+The package is heavily inspired by [godeb](https://github.com/niemeyer/godeb) and [CPackDeb](https://cmake.org/cmake/help/v3.5/module/CPackDeb.html).
 It is very royal [licensed](LICENSE).

 ## Installation